coleifer/peewee/docs/peewee/framework_integration.rst

   is undocumented currently.
 * **Lazy-loading breaks in async contexts**: SQLAlchemy's implicit lazy-loading of relationships can trigger ``MissingGreenlet`` errors when used with async sessions.
-Workarounds exist but may be tedious or poorly-documented.
+This can also occur with Peewee, but it's straightforward to avoid by selecting joined relations.
 * **Dual drivers / dual engines**: Because SQLModel uses synchronous drivers for DDL and certain operations, you typically need both a sync AND async driver installed, along with separate engine configurations.